DAPSJK FavouriteMid PriceReview

 From left: Shanling M0, Hidizs AP80 Pro-X and Sony NW-A55.

-The Shanling M0 features the same SoC as the original Hidizs AP80 Pro and sounds very similar to the “single-ended” AP80 Pro-X, too (I don’t have MQA).
+The Shanling M0 features the same all-in-one chip as the original Hidizs AP80 Pro and sounds very similar to the “single-ended” AP80 Pro-X, too (I don’t have MQA).
 The Pro-X has bigger staging and more intimacy.
 But its balanced circuit with its much bigger headroom and dynamics removed any doubt and puts the Shanling to shame.

 The Sony NW-A55 only features a single-ended circuit and sounds somewhat smoother and richer in the midrange, in comparison to the more brittle AP Pro-X. And it has a far superior battery life of >>20h owing to its larger size/bigger battery.
 The Sony can also be customized with Mr. Walkman firmware tailor the sound to the user’s particular taste.